CaioLira18/caiolira18/README.md

 </a>

-## Objetivos
+## Goals

-- 🚀 Explorar novas tecnologias e frameworks.
+- 🚀 Explore new technologies and frameworks.
-- 📈 Colaborar em projetos capazes de realizar mudanças
+- 📈 Collaborate on projects capable of making changes
-- 👩‍💻 Inspirar e ser inspirado pela comunidade de desenvolvedores.
+- 👩‍💻 Inspire and be inspired by the developer community.